Learn why there are laws, where laws come from, how laws are made, and how citizens can have a role in making and changing laws.

 - veto the bill and return it to the General Assembly, where the House of Delegates and Senate may override the governor’s veto by a two-thirds vote of both chambers.

-- take no action and the bill becomes law without his/her signature.
+- take no action in which case the bill becomes law without his/her signature.

 Step 6.
 Law